HypermnesiaPlus/Hyperplugin/README.md

   If ya got issues open a issue/pull request. ok im done here good day.

-  Fun Fact: Developement for "Hyperplugin" started on September 30, 2020.
+  Fun Fact: Developement for "Hyperplugin" started on September 17, 2020.

-  Also this project is licensed my the apache license version 2.0
+  Also this project is licensed by the apache license version 2.0

+  - this thing is stupid old. damn i was bad at java back then. check out my latest repo if you want to see my up to date java skills.

 # License
+i ran out of things to put in the readme ok

                                Apache License
                            Version 2.0, January 2004